roman-milk/roman-milk.github.io/brandi-and-kelly.md

  "I don't know what the big deal is, I'm already wearing a collar, so give me a name and we can go."

  "That's not how it works.
 You have to make a commitment to me.
 It's sort of like a marriage.
 By wearing the collar and accepting a new name you're promising to be my slave and obey me.
 You're giving me your freedom."
 He held out a thin steel collar and told her.
-Report_Story #3